 Jeremy has been studying HEMA since 2006 at WSTR and has been a lead instructor at the club since 2011.
 His background in classical and sport fencing – starting in 1997 as a competitor and later a coach at the University of Rochester and Weslyan University clubs – heavily influences the training pedagogy at WSTR.
 Training techniques in context is stressed, so that students learn both how to DO the technique and how to USE the techniques tactically in a fight.

-In addition to the teen and adult program at WSTR, Jeremy runs a fencing program for teens and adults through East Haddam Parks and Rec and two youth groups at local schools, putting swords in the hands of kids as young as six.
+In addition to the teen and adult program at WSTR, Jeremy has run a fencing program for teens and adults through East Haddam Parks and Rec and two youth groups at local schools, putting swords in the hands of kids as young as six.

-For the past two years, Jeremy has been researching the fencing systems taught by the Berliner Turnschule in the early 19th century and has translated and published several manuals.
+For the past several years, Jeremy has been researching the fencing systems taught by the Berliner Turnschule in the early 19th century and has translated and published several manuals.
+Yes, he's that kind of sword geek.